 First of all, please do not consider everything you find here to be etched in stone.
 It is simply an analysis about various possibilities and situations.

 When the first premonitions start to surface, you should start considering your plans for the future.
 You should start thinking about resignation only if you have already decided where to move on.
-Download a resignation letter sample and stop for a moment.
+Download a resignation letter template and stop for a moment.
 It’s not guaranteed that you will receive a job offer immediately after you start thinking about changing.
 Some people have to wait a lot for a job offer, as these things largely depend on the given country and the type of the job.
 A few can get job offers within a week or so: either they are extremely lucky or have really good connections.
 It’s easy to burn yourself out if you try to speed up the process aggressively.
 Be patient.
 Time is always on your side, but you have to live up to it.
 It’s up to you.
-You can start to fill in your resignation letter sample or browse websites like this, but do not act hastily, just wait.
+You can start to write your letter of resignation or browse websites like this, but do not act hastily, just wait.

 Do you like Mondays?
 Probably your answer is “no”, but being totally depressed and tired - on every morning when you have to work – speaks for itself.
 Another obvious sign is when you spend all day counting the days until your retirement.
 You get sick, cold, and catch flus on a regular basis.
 You can’t sleep well; you wake up in the middle of the night worrying about your job.
 You lack passion and commitment, and you are constantly bored.
-Your bedtime story is a resignation letter sample.
+Your bedtime story is a resignation letter.

 These are just a few of the signs showing that you should resign from your current job, but don’t forget that in some cases the reasons can be different: you should never mix job issues with problems in your private life.